akeneo/pim-helpcenter/content/md/assets/from-PAM-to-new-AM.md

 # What has changed?
 With the new Asset Manager, come new concepts.

-## From asset categories to asset families
+## A new concept: the asset families
 With the new Asset Manager, we introduce a new concept: the asset families.
 It makes the asset management much more powerful than before since it is now possible to define a structure by asset family.
 You can also define permissions by asset families.
 It allows you to access or not the content of the family.
 Learn more about the asset families [here](/manage-asset-families.md).

 ## Tags management